-In \cite{ShafKazan} Shafarevich stated the following conjecture: the set of Picard lattices of K3 surfaces defined over a fixed field of algebraic numbers of degree $n$ over $\mathbb{Q}$ is finite.
+In \cite{ShafKazan}, Shafarevich stated a conjecture: the set of Picard lattices of K3 surfaces defined over a field of algebraic numbers of degree $n$ over $\mathbb{Q}$ is a finite set.
 He proved this conjecture for K3 surfaces with maximal Picard number equal to 20.
-He also proved its geometric analog for one-dimensional families of Kummer surfaces.
-In a paper \cite{Shaf1996} that was published in the same year he studied the Shimura variety of abelian surfaces with quaternionic multiplication (fake elliptic curves) and proved that the number of isomorphism classes of non-constant fake elliptic curves defined over an extension $K/\mathbb{C}(t)$ of degree $\le n$ is finite.
+He also proved a geometric analog of this conjecture for one-dimensional families of Kummer surfaces.
+In a paper \cite{Shaf1996} published in the same year, he studies the Shimura variety of abelian surfaces with quaternionic multiplication (fake elliptic curves) and proves that the number of isomorphism classes of non-constant fake elliptic curves defines over an extension $K/\mathbb{C}(t)$ of degree $\le n$ is finite.